 Our violin lessons are weekly one-on-one private lessons.

 Lessons are 60 minutes for each weekly session, or could be as short as 30 minutes depending on factors such as age, physical attributes of student, etc. This would be determined during the initial assessment session.

 Parents or guardians of younger students are encouraged to sit-in during lessons, as we find that students tend to practise better at home if their parents are also somewhat familiar with the material.

 After arriving in Canada, he had studied under many master violinists, including the late professor Eugene Kash of the Royal Conservatory of Music.
 Simon has been a member of several music organizations in Canada, including the York Symphony Orchestra.
 Simon currently performs as the Concertmaster of the OCMS Symphony Orchestra, and also holds the position of Vice-President of the Ontario Cross-Cultural Music Society (OCMS) – a registered charitable organization in Canada.
 He is also one of the founding members of the Paskke String Quartet, which performs regularly scheduled concert seasons in the GTA area (including Aurora, Richmond Hill, Markham, City of Toronto, etc.).

-Besides teaching others on how to play the violin, Simon is also quite interested in the history of violin making and the appreciation of antique violins by master violin-makers of the world.
+Besides teaching violin lessons in a music school setting, Simon is also quite interested in the history of violin making and the appreciation of antique violins by master violin-makers of the world.